NativeSmell/svm/README.md

 # svm
 The implementation of Support Vector Machine for recognition of handwritten digits

-This implementation contains a two methods of extracting features.
-To select the desired feature you need add argument of command line.
+This implementation contains two methods of extracting features.
+To select the desired feature you need to add an argument of command line.

-This tool takes 8 arguments of command lime:
+This tool takes 8 arguments of command line:

    1) Path to MNIST data base (http://yann.lecun.com/exdb/mnist/)